Last updated on Jul 17, 2025

 Atticus said to Jem one day, “I’d rather you shot at tin cans in the backyard, but I know you’ll go after birds.
 Shoot all the bluejays you want, if you can hit ‘em, but remember it’s a sin to kill a mockingbird.”

 Though Atticus first brings it up in the passage above, the mockingbird symbolizes more than Jem's childhood innocence.
-It’s a symbol for all innocence, and clearly connects to the character of Tom Robinson: a Black man falsely accused of assaulting a white woman.
+It’s a symbol for all innocence, and clearly connects to the character of Tom Robinson: a Black man wrongly accused of assaulting a white woman.

 By extension, the phrase “to kill a mockingbird” relates to the immorality of hurting an innocent creature.
-In the book, the Ewells symbolically kill the mockingbird of Tom Robinson with their lies, as does the racist jury that convicts him.
+In the book, the Ewells symbolically kill the “mockingbird” of Tom Robinson with their lies, as does the racist jury that convicts him.

-Of course, when Tom is shot and killed by a prison guard, we see that for a Black man in America, murder is rarely just metaphorical.
+Of course, when Tom is shot and killed by a prison guard, we see that for a Black man in America, murder is not just metaphorical.
 It’s a wrenching yet undeniably powerful sequence of events — and an excellent case study in how such symbols can connect to overarching themes.

-A poetic way to “show, don’t tell”
+It's a poetic way to “show, don’t tell”

 Example: Blood and guilt in Macbeth